GSA/challenges-and-prizes/_all-challenges/1283-2022-faa-challenge-smart-connected-aviation-student-competition.md

 Submission packages must consist of the following elements submitted in the following order:

 1. Cover Page
-   a.
-Title of Work
+    * Title of Work
-   b.
-United States based lead university name (and any industry or academic partners)
+    * United States based lead university name (and any industry or academic partners)
-   c.
-Primary Faculty Advisor name (from lead university) and any additional faculty or industry advisors
+    * Primary Faculty Advisor name (from lead university) and any additional faculty or industry advisors
-   d.
-List of Team Members with Academic Level (graduate or undergraduate)
+    * List of Team Members with Academic Level (graduate or undergraduate)
 2. Table of Contents with the following sections tabulated
 3. Summary Statement – Not to exceed one (1) page
 4. Problem Statement and Background – Not to exceed two (2) pages
 5. Project Description – The project should consider the cutting-edge needs of the future info-centric NAS (including connected aircraft) that will benefit NAS users focusing on one (1) of the following four (4) categories: Commercial Air Transportation, General Aviation, Emerging Operations, and Traveling Public.
 The project should demonstrate a clear understanding of the issues surrounding the challenge as well as the current conditions and state-of-the-art approaches to seeking solutions.

-   a.
-Section I, include the following (Not to exceed five (5) pages)
+    * Section I, include the following (Not to exceed five (5) pages)
-     i.
-Concept
+        * Concept
-     ii.
-Problem Solving Approach
+        * Problem Solving Approach
-     iii.
-Risk Assessment
+        * Risk Assessment
-     iv.
-Impact Statement
+        * Impact Statement

-   b.
-Section II, include the following
+    * Section II, include the following
-     i.
-Demonstration Materials – Not to exceed 15 pages ii.
-Appendices – Not to exceed five (5) pages iii.
-Optional – Video/images/animations
+        * Demonstration Materials – Not to exceed 15 pages
+        * Appendices – Not to exceed five (5) pages
+        * Optional – Video/images/animations
 6. Letter(s)
-   a.
-University Support Letter
+   * University Support Letter
-   b.
-Additional Supporting Letters
+   * Additional Supporting Letters

 Submissions must be transmitted electronically by 11:59 PM ET January 20, 2022 via the submission form found on the FAA Challenge website <https://faachallenge.nianet.org/>.
 Late submissions will result in disqualification.
 Any other form of submission may be rejected.